clarkedayo/Telecard/src/content/pages/black-paper.md

 <Accordion title="How do you ensure privacy?">

-We have adopted TRX (Tron) to ensure privacy and security.
+We have adopted TRX (Tron Network) to ensure complete privacy and security.
-Tron provides full anonimity.

 </Accordion>

 <Accordion title="Do I need KYC to issue a card?">

 No, we do not ask questions.
-We believe in privacy and freedom.
+TeleCard believes in privacy and freedom.

 </Accordion>